Flash (Jeff Beck album): Critical reception

 Writing in The Charlotte Observer, Rick Shefchik did not enjoy Beck's guitar tone nor any of the material except "People Get Ready" and the instrumental "You Know, We Know", and derided the guitarist for treating the former song "as a novelty among his power-blast material".
 Tom Harrison of The Province wrote that in handing over much of the album's creative control to collaborators, Beck allowed himself to again become "a sideman on his own LP," and although he praised some of the material, he criticised much of the album for sounding like outtakes from Nile Rodgers' work on Mick Jagger's She's the Boss (1985).
 Edmonton Journal writer James Adams writes that the album came as "something of a disappointment".
 While he praised Beck's guitar for being "as incendiary and innovating as ever" and highlighted several songs, he considered the heavy amount of collaborators and engineers on the album to result in a "rather cluttered, compromised, unfocused feel as Beck alternately burrows, bursts and blasts his way through vinyl."
 He also criticised much of the vocals for being "aural roadblocks" to the musician's "guitar pyrotechnics."
 Brett Milano of Valley Advocate Amherst wrote that fans of Rodgers would appreciate Flash, but fans of Beck would question the level of his input, feeling that his guitar work is compromised by Rodgers' synthesiser arrangements and adding that the album would have been superior with "less trendy dance-club production".

 Among retrospective reviews, Stephen Thomas Erlewine at AllMusic described Flash as Beck's "surprisingly successful stab at a pop album" and described "People Get Ready" as "a fine performance".
 Alan Clayson of Rock: The Rough Guide described Flash as "an album more in keeping with passing trends".
-J. D. Considine of The New Rolling Stone Album Guide wrote that Rodgers and Baker were responsible for the album being "consistent and accessible", although noted that only "threw sparks" on "People Get Ready".
+J. D. Considine of The New Rolling Stone Album Guide wrote that Rodgers and Baker were responsible for the album being "consistent and accessible", although noted that it only "threw sparks" on "People Get Ready".